“You have been diagnosed with a rare, but severe case of a chronic pain syndrome which has no cure”

 We are not here to suffer and be broken, but we are rather here to use our pains to lift each other up.

-Clinical Trial Hero would like to thank Mark for taking the time to share her story.
+Clinical Trial Hero would like to thank Mark for taking the time to share his story.

 Through stories we create connection and understanding – in relation to others, but also within ourselves.
 Clinical Trial Hero would like to share your story about your chronic illness in order to help others who may have only recently been diagnosed or simply need to know that they aren’t alone.